-At Midwest Breast and Aesthetic Surgery, we are pleased to offer advanced breast reconstruction options, including DIEP flap and GAP flap techniques, at several locations across Ohio.
-One of our main goals is to keep advanced care close to home.
+At Midwest Breast and Aesthetic Surgery, we are pleased to offer advanced breast reconstruction options, including DIEP flap and GAP flap techniques, at several Ohio locations.
+One of our primary goals is to keep advanced care close to home.

 Several developments have made it possible for us to bring advanced microsurgical reconstruction to locations that keep patients close to home and focus on providing personalized care in warm, easy-to-access facilities.

-One of the greatest advances has been the evolution of the operation itself.
-Traditionally, breast reconstruction using tissue from the lower part of the abdomen relied on the six-pack muscle to maintain blood flow to the tissue after it was rotated to the chest to reconstruct the breast.
+One of the most significant advances has been the evolution of the operation itself.
+Traditionally, breast reconstruction using tissue from the lower part of the abdomen relied on the six-pack muscle to maintain blood flow to the tissue after rotating to the chest to reconstruct the breast.
 This operation is known as the pedicled-TRAM procedure.
-It gained widespread use because it did not require additional microsurgical skills and equipment such as a surgical microscope.
+It gained widespread use because it did not require additional microsurgical skills and equipment, such as a surgical microscope.

-Tissues that are moved using microsurgical techniques rely on blood to flow through these small blood vessels after they are reconnected under the microscope.
-They are monitored very closely the first few days after surgery to make sure the blood is flowing in and out of the tissues.
-In the past, this process of “flap monitoring” was thought to require specialized personnel and frequent checks of the tissue.
-Several technologies have been developed which have made this process more reliable and less labor-intensive.
-For example, the T.Ox Tissue Oximeter (ViOptix, Fremont, CA) is a non-invasive monitor that can send a continuous readout of the oxygen level in the flap tissue directly to the surgeon’s smartphone or computer.
-This allows for continuous monitoring by the physician and reduces the need for highly specialized intensive care units and nursing.
+Tissues that are moved using microsurgical techniques rely on blood to flow through these small blood vessels after reconnecting under the microscope.
+They are monitored the first few days very closely after surgery to ensure the blood is flowing in and out of the tissues.
+In the past, this process of “flap monitoring” was thought to require specialized personnel and frequent tissue checks.
+Several technologies have been developed, which have made this process more reliable and less labor-intensive.
+For example, the T.Ox Tissue Oximeter (ViOptix, Fremont, CA) is a non-invasive monitor that can directly send a continuous readout of the flap tissue’s oxygen level to the surgeon’s smartphone or computer.
+This allows for constant monitoring by the physician and reduces the need for highly specialized intensive care units and nursing.

-So thanks to several advances, we are able to utilize advanced microsurgical skills to perform DIEP and other perforator free flap operations at several locations to reach patients throughout the Midwest.
+Thanks to several advances, we can utilize advanced microsurgical skills to perform DIEP and other perforator free flap operations at several locations to reach patients throughout the Midwest.